tonarino/bombercrab-player/README.md

 to constantly improve your character's behaviour, even while a game is currently going on.

 # One time setup

+Install Rust toolchain for the `wasm32-unknown-unknown` target.
+If using https://rustup.rs/, run `rustup target add wasm32-unknown-unknown`.

+The `submit.sh` script also requires having the `curl` binary around.

 Copy `.env.example` to `.env` and edit the contents with the server IP address (which we'll provide when the event starts), the API key (which we'll also provide) and the name of your player crate (you can leave this as `player` if you like).